athowes/athowes/README.md

 Hi!
-I'm Adam, a statistician interested in Bayesian methods and real world applications, typically in health and social sciences.
+I'm Adam, a Bayesian statistician interested in methods and real world applications, typically in health and social sciences e.g.:
-For example:

 | Repository | Description |
 |:---|:----|